Skip to main content

 How do Amazon Q Developer and GitHub Copilot compare on pricing?

-Amazon Q Developer lists free tier available; pro starts at $19/user/month, whereas GitHub Copilot offers pro.
+Amazon Q Developer lists free tier ($0, 50 agentic requests/month) + pro $19/user/month (higher limits + admin controls), whereas GitHub Copilot offers pro.
 Consider which aligns with your budget and whether you need free tiers, seat-based plans, or bundled AI features.

 Who should choose Amazon Q Developer vs GitHub Copilot?